rfabbri/minus/README.md

 For more details, see the [website](http://multiview-3d-drawings.sourceforge.net)

 ## Usage in C++ programs
-For use in your program, we provide a C++ standard library (soon to be made header-only) Simply do:
+For use in your program, we provide a C++ standard library (soon to be made header-only).
+Simply do:
 ```C
 #include <minus.h>